'The girls go crazy over him': Meet Jenisbek Tserik, Mongolia's most eligible eagle hunter

 One flirtatious contest involves a whip-cracking woman chasing after a man who doesn't always try overly hard to escape.
 I could imagine Jenisbek receiving a disproportionate share of lashings these past few years.

 But it's only once the tourists have gone that the eagle hunting season begins.
 From October to March, hunters head off into the mountains in pairs -- one to flush out their prey, the other to release the eagle from high along a ridgeline.

 Prize catches includes foxes and hares, whose luxuriant coats make the warmest hats, just like those crowning Jenisbek and his companions.

 Hunts can last for days at a time, and training requires patience as the eagles become accustomed to their handlers and develop the required skills.
-There's no doubt it's a time-consuming passion -- one that would almost certainly cause rifts in Western households.

 Has it caused couples to divorce, I ask Timur, when husbands spend more time with their birds than they do with their wife?
 He shrugs his shoulders.